Ab initio computations of the fourth-order charge density moments of $^{48}$Ca and $^{208}$Pb: Fourth-order moments of and

 It is well known that predictions of various moments of nuclear charge, weak, point-proton, and point-neutron densities are correlated.
 These correlations arise due to the common many-body physics and nuclear Hamiltonians at play, limiting how much, for example, proton and neutron densities can vary independently.
 Figure~\ref{fig:rch4_correlation} shows such correlations between \rchtwo{}, \rntwo{}, and \rchfour{} for \ca{} (left) and \pb{} (right).
 Each correlation plot shows individual points each corresponding to the IMSRG(2) predictions for a single Hamiltonian: \dnnlogo{} (orange cross), \arthuisem{} (green plus), and the 34 nonimplausible Hamiltonians (blue circles).

 We find strong correlations between \rchtwo{} and \rchfour{} for both \ca{} and \pb{}.
 While variations in nuclear Hamiltonians may allow for a broad range in predicted charge radii, such variations clearly produce correlated changes in charge density moments, not independent ones.
 Past work has also shown that model-space and many-body truncation uncertainties are similarly correlated~\cite{Heinz2025, Heinz2024inprep_MuToEResponses}, which we also find for the \dnnlogo{} and \arthuisem{} Hamiltonians.
+Specifically, for the \arthuisem{} (\dnnlogo{}) Hamiltonian, we find that \rchtwo{} and \rchfour{} of \pb{} change by 0.7\% and 1.2\% (0.8\% and 1.7\%), respectively, when we vary the model-space truncation from 15 to 13 major shells.
+Additionally they change by 0.5\% and 0.9\% (0.3\% and 0.5\%), respectively, when we vary \ethreemax{} from 28 to 24.
+In both cases, these shifts are perfectly along the established correlation, meaning that model-space uncertainties are correlated in the same way as Hamiltonian uncertainties.
+While we do not explicitly test the IMSRG(2) truncation here, past calculations involving the IMSRG(3)~\cite{Heinz2021PRC_IMSRG3, Heinz2024inprep_MuToEResponses} have shown that for quantities related to nuclear densities the many-body corrections from the IMSRG(3) also follow the same established correlation.

 We also find a strong, but less tight correlation between \rntwo{} and \rchfour{} for both systems.
 The larger scattering of the nonimplausble Hamiltonians suggests that there is some uncertainty in nuclear Hamiltonians that allows for slight variations in the relative behavior of the proton and neutron densities.
 Nonetheless, such variations are limited, and there is a strong microscopic connection between \rchfour{} and \rntwo{} that can be exploited to study the neutron radius without directly measuring it, as suggested in Refs.~\cite{Kurasawa2019,Kurasawa2021PTEP_R4Measurement,Kurasawa2022PTEP}.
 This is closely related to the established connection between \rchtwo{} and \rntwo{}.